Allegations against foster carers

-Foster Care can be a truly rewarding career with lots of benefits.
-It’s also a huge commitment and one that is not without problems.
-Because of the nature of fostering, procedure for safeguarding children is, naturally, a priority.
-This can put Foster Carers at risk of facing allegations at some time during their fostering career.
+Foster care can be a truly rewarding career with many benefits; it is also a huge commitment and one that is not without problems.
+Many of the children who come into care have been abused or neglected, and because of the nature of fostering, this can put foster carers at risk of allegations during their fostering career.

-When allegations against Foster Carers arise, legally, an investigation must be launched to ensure the safety of the child in question.
-Although this is a necessary process, it can put the accused Foster Carer under considerable emotional strain.
+Although this is a necessary process, it can put the accused foster carer and their family under considerable emotional strain.

 While research has shown that the majority of allegations (78%) are unsubstantiated, (Biehal, (2014) Sebba & Plumridge, (2016)), the impact of the investigation may leave foster carers feeling extremely vulnerable and distressed.
 The willingness and ability of the foster carer to continue to foster following an unsubstantiated allegation often depends on the level of input and support they receive from their fostering service throughout this process.

 The fundamental objective of Foster Carers, Care Agencies, Government bodies, the Police and the Courts is to ensure the welfare of the cared-for child is protected.
 There are a broad range of requirements and responsibilities to adhere to, and resulting processes that will be followed where concerns are raised.
 It should be stressed that not all matters result in formal intervention by the Police, and indeed those that do, do not automatically progress beyond an initial interview on to formal prosecution.

 However, in the event that an issue arises please access the Interview Under Caution FAQ’s